 SC: I see myself as someone who is in an extremely privileged position.
 I “came out" at a time when the hardest barriers to equality had been taken on by others, when social progress meant that I could reasonably assume acceptance in all areas of my life, and when I go into spaces anywhere in the world I still present as a straight, white, female.
 With that, I recognize my privilege as a responsibility to listen to the struggles so many are still going through and to speak up when confronted with ignorance and intolerance.

-LBP: As an artist, how does your “queerness" or sexual identity show up in your creative work?
+LBP: As an artist, how does your “queerness" or sexual orientation show up in your creative work?

 SC: As a photographer/filmmaker, my work is about seeing people and reflecting back to them something they didn't see in themselves or something they didn't think anyone else saw in them.
 In that way, every time I expand my own perspective, I expand my capacity to see others and it makes me better.